Learn about the hobby loss rule and whether or not your hobby is for profit or in danger of an audit with this IRS.

 If an activity is not for profit, losses from that activity may not be used to offset other income.
 An activity produces a loss when related income tax deduction expenses exceed income.
 The limit on not-for-profit losses applies to individuals, partnerships, estates, trusts, and S corporations.
 It does not apply to corporations other than S corporations.

-Deductions for hobby activities are claimed as itemized deductions on Schedule A, Form 1040.
-These deductions must be taken in the following order and only to the extent stated in each of three categories:
+When it comes to hobby deductions, they are claimed as itemized deductions on Schedule A of Form 1040.
+However, these deductions must be taken in a specific order and are subject to certain limitations within each category.

 Please subscribe to my monthly newsletter, Bookkeeping Basics E-zine.
 It tells you every month about the new information that I have added, including some great tips and advice from myself and other Bookkeeping Basics readers.